-During the course of the Spring 2021 semester, arrangements will be made by the Faculty member to invite:
+During the course of the Fall 2023 semester, arrangements will be made by the Faculty member to invite:

-Admiral Norman Robert Hayes (U.S. Navy - Retired) will also give an online public lecture to the DIPL 2109 Class on "U.S. Leadership in a Time of War".
-Admiral Hayes retired as the Head of Intelligence, U.S. European Command and previously was Director of the National Security Operations Center at the National Security Agency and the Pentagon Briefer at the White House.
+Admiral Norman Robert Hayes (U.S. Navy - Retired) will also give an online public lecture to the DIPL 2109 Class on "Intelligence and Diplomacy".
+Admiral Hayes retired as the Director of Intelligence, U.S. European Command (EUCOM) and previously was Director of the National Security Operations Center at the National Security Agency and as the Pentagon Briefer at the White House.
 He holds the distinction of being the first African-American to be promoted to the Rank of Admiral from U.S. Naval Intelligence.